Ask Safely: Privacy-Aware LLM Query Generation for Knowledge Graphs: Discussion

-\item \textbf{LLMs also make mistakes.} Not all errors came from the dataset.
-Some were genuine mistakes produced by the LLM.
-The most frequent issue was confusion about entity labels.
+\item \textbf{LLMs also make mistakes.} The most frequent issue observed was confusion between entity labels.
 For example, the question ``who is listed as director of the movies starred by [Solo] actors’’ was misinterpreted, with the LLM treating ``Solo’’ as the name of an actor rather than the name of a movie, leading to incorrect results.
+Such error was more present in \textit{AskSafely} than pure GPT-5 due to the reduction of semantic information given to the LLM, which depending on the way the question was formulated, did not suffice for it to produce an accurate query.
 Another source of errors was returning more information than requested.
+For instance, when asked ``when were the films directed by [Peter Lord] released'', the system returned [‘Chicken Run’, 2000]’’ instead of the expected ``[2000]''.

 \item \textbf{Supervised Methods and Generalization Challenges.} \cite{madani2023answering} report 100\% accuracy on the MetaQA dataset by training a sequence-to-sequence transformer model to map natural language questions into graph paths.
 These paths are output as Prolog functions, which can then be executed to retrieve the correct answers.
 However, this approach is entirely dependent on training data and lacks generalization.
 Small variations in phrasing that were not seen during training consistently failed.
 For example, questions such as ``Which movies starred [Al Pacino]?'', ``Which movies had [Al Pacino] as an actor?'', ``Which movies featured [Al Pacino]?'', or ``Which movies have [Al Pacino]?'' all produced incorrect results.
-After several attempts -- with the query ``Which movies [Al Pacino] starred in?’’ -- the model was able to generate the correct answer.
-Thus, we emphasize the need to investigate the generalization capabilities of supervised methods, especially in Q\&A settings where users are unlikely to phrase their questions according to a predefined structure. \end{itemize}
+After several attempts --- with the query ``Which movies [Al Pacino] starred in?’’ --- the model was able to generate the correct answer.
+Thus, we emphasize the need to investigate the generalization capabilities of supervised methods, especially in Q\&A settings where users are unlikely to phrase their questions according to a predefined schema. \end{itemize}